 The public LeanIX GitHub contains many scripts that utilize GraphQL.
 Some of the scripts are listed below:

 Webhooks allow an application in LeanIX to supply other applications with real-time information.
 Which allows webhooks to furnish data to other applications as it occurs.
 In contrast to traditional APIs where to get up-to-date information, the app would need to send a request.
 This makes webhooks an efficient choice for providers and consumers.

 What are events?
 Events in this context are actions that end users take within an application.
-Some examples are entering a response within an attribute such as the Description field, creating a new fact sheet, or even logging into LeanIX.
-When you need an event-driven integration, webhooks is the answer.
-One such use case is when you need to trigger notifications to be sent based on when a fact sheet (or an attribute/field on the fact sheet(s)) is updated, created, or deleted**.
+Some examples are entering a response within an attribute such as the Description field, creating a new Fact Sheet, or even logging into LeanIX.
+When you need an event-driven integration, webhooks are the answer.
+One such use case is when you need to trigger notifications to be sent based on when a Fact Sheet (or an attribute/field on the Fact Sheet(s)) is updated, created, or deleted**.

 Many systems offer a built-in user interface to allow end-users to easily create simple webhooks.
 LeanIX offers a user interface within the Administration area of your workspace in addition to an API endpoint.